skapix/ohbcalc/readme.md

 |Octal | 0       | o      |
 |Hex   | 0x      | h      |

 Decimal numbers are used by default and don't have any distinguishing features.
 Calculator is case-insensetive, hence both 10h and 10H mean the same number.
+Result is shown in several bases.

 ## Projects
 ### ohbcalc
 Core library, providing all the calculations.
 ### cohbcalc
 Console application, that uses ohbcalc library for calculating.
+Result is shown in bases: decimal, hexadecimal, octal and binary.

 ## Requirements
 ### ohbcalc